with COURS INTÉRIEURES

 Amelie Wittenberg is currently getting her second degree in Psychology at the International Psycho-analytic University Berlin with a previous degree in Cultural Studies.
 She is interested in applying interdisciplinary questions on current social issues to the clinical context.
 She has recently been an intern at Stillpoint Magazine (2020).

 Amelie has also produced a Study Resource for Stillpoint Magazine titled “Fantasizing: An Introductory Bibliography on Female Sexuality Through the Patriarchal Unconscious”.
 You can find it available to download in our Study Room here.

 DEBORA CHEYENNE CRUCHON artist

 Debora Cheyenne Cruchon is a French multidisciplinary artist based in Los Angeles.
 After getting a degree in animation from Gobelins, she directed a short film, Couchée, for French television.
-She currently works as an art director for Buck, while pursuing her own projects in sculpture, painting, and animation on the side.
-Her work has been exhibited in Leiminspace gallery Los Angeles, Barney Savage in New York, among other galleries in Europe and the US.
-She finds her inspiration in the different mediums she uses—whether digital or traditional, two or three dimensional, moving images or stills—and the connections she finds between them.
-Building a bridge between virtual and physical realities, she explores what lies at the crossroads of opposite worlds, states, energies, expanding her fascination for what is ever elusive and constantly changing.
+She currently works as an art director for Buck, while pursuing her own projects in sculpture, painting, and animation.
+Her work has been exhibited in Leiminspace gallery in Los Angeles and Barney Savage in New York, amongst others.
+Building a bridge between virtual and physical realities, she explores what lies at the crossroads of opposite worlds, states, and energies, expanding her fascination for what is ever elusive and constantly changing.